etinosaizekor/school-management-system/README.md

 ### 1. Install Dependencies

 - **Install required packages:**
-  - Install project dependencies by running the following command in the root folder:
+  - Navigate to both the `frontend` and `backend` directories and install the necessary dependencies by running:
     ```bash
     npm install
     ```